 A dog may still eat if they have an obstruction, especially if it has happened recently.
 They will frequently vomit back what they do eat, however.
 If an obstruction has been present for a while, they are more likely to go off their food and eat much less or stop eating altogether.

 Can a bowel obstruction clear on its own?

 If the bowel is fully obstructed, it will not be clear.
 Sometimes a partial bowel obstruction may clear on its own.
 Still, it is always important to contact your veterinarian for advice, as any kind of bowel obstruction can result in death if left untreated.

 How much does surgery cost to remove a sock from a dog’s stomach?

 This will vary hugely depending on the type of surgery that takes place, how long they need to stay in the hospital, and what type of medications they need, as well as other factors.
 The cost to treat an intestinal obstruction could range anywhere from $700-$7,000.
 Your veterinarian will be able to give you a more accurate estimate.

-Always bear in mind that dogs who tend to eat foreign objects are usually repeat offenders!
+Remember that dogs who tend to eat foreign objects are usually repeat offenders.
 For dogs that require multiple surgeries, the level of risk increases with each subsequent surgery.
-So, every effort should be made to prevent access to objects that they may ingest.
+So, every effort should be made to prevent access to objects they try to may ingest.

 If you think your dog may have eaten a sock, the most important thing to do is contact your veterinarian immediately for advice.
 If the sock becomes stuck in his digestive tract and the problem is left untreated, your dog can quickly become very sick and could die.
-However, with prompt veterinary treatment, most dogs will usually make a swift recovery.
+However, with prompt veterinary treatment, most dogs will usually recover quickly.